-The Chairperson is the Chief Executive Officer of the SRC.
-They act as the Spokesperson of the SRC and are ultimately responsible for the finances of the SRC.
+The Chairperson acts as the Spokesperson of the SRC.
 The Chairperson ensures that the SRC fulfills their mandate, and they are also responsible for coordinating the SRC's relationship with its various stakeholders.
 It is the Chairpersons role to lead with respect, to support the SRC and to ensure that the needs of students are prioritized.

 The Vice-Chairperson shares the Chairpersons role in overseeing the SRC.
 They manage the internal relations and discipline of the SRC, and they are also responsible for coordinating the SRC's Institutional Committees.
 The Vice-Chairperson facilitates the SRC's teambuilding and their Leadership Development.